CesarCortez/InterviewQuestions/Javascript/javascriptQ.md

 ### 8. What is a promise?<a id="8"></a>

-A promise is an object that may produce a single value some time in the future: either a resolved value, or a reason that it's not resolved (e.g., a network error occurred).
+Represents eventual result of an asynchronous operation. <br>A promise is an object that may produce a single value some time in the future: either a resolved value, or a reason that it's not resolved (e.g., a network error occurred).
 A promise may be in one of 3 possible states: fulfilled, rejected, or pending.

 ### example of promise